-Desiccants work more efficiently when sprayed slightly later than optimal time for windrowing; when the crop is reasonably ripe across the entire paddock.
+Desiccants work more efficiently when sprayed slightly later than optimal time for swathing; when the crop is reasonably ripe across the entire paddock.
 It is important to ensure that good coverage of the desiccant is achieved to ensure that the stems dry down.
-Desiccants applied by aircraft, due to wet paddock conditions, do not dry down the plant matter as effectively as ground application.
+Desiccants applied by aircraft, due to wet paddock conditions, do not dry down the plant matter as effectively as ground application due to the lower water rate required.